Silvio Galizia

-Silvio Galizia (born August 5, 1925 in Muri AG; † November 28, 1989 in Rome) was a Swiss architect and artist.
+Silvio Galizia (August 5, 1925, in Muri AG – November 28, 1989, in Rome) was a Swiss architect and artist.
 Most of his life he lived and worked in Rome, Italy.

 Life

 Silvio Galizia studied at the ETH Zurich.
 He gained his first professional experience in Zurich, Basel and Geneva.
 1951–1952 he worked in Poona (India).
 In 1953 he settled in Rome (Italy).
 Here he first worked in Riccardo Morandi's studio, soon became self-employed and developed a lively planning and construction activity, mainly church buildings and other buildings for religious orders.
 From 1960 his artistic activity also included the design of the stained glass windows and mosaics, the altars and sculptures, the furniture and the other facilities.

 1984–1985 he realized the university and planned the cathedral of Lomé (Togo).
-Silvio Galizia died on November 28, 1989 in Rome.
+Silvio Galizia died on November 28, 1989, in Rome.
 In addition to his architectural works, he left behind an extensive oeuvre of pictures, drawings, etchings (portraits, landscapes and still lifes), collages and plastic works.